yuttie/beamer-template/README.md

-A "Strong" Theme for LaTeX Beamer
+A "Cute" Theme for LaTeX Beamer
 =================================